mrishu/mrishu.github.io/_posts/2025-04-13-installing-pylucene10.md

 1. `cd jcc`
 2. Modify `setup.py` so that the `JDK` dictionary with key as `linux` has same value as `JAVA_HOME` i.e. the path to Temurin 21 JDK directory.

-   For example, for my case, it would be,
+   For example, in my case, it would be,

    ```python
    JDK = {